ceford/cefjdemos-data-jdm-user-en/articles/test-installations/setting-up-apache-php-and-mysql-manually.md

         Variables and in the System Variables list locate and select the Variable PATH and click on Edit and add a trailing a semi-colon, if not already there, followed by the absolute path to your bin directory.
-Click out from the System Properties dialogue by accepting.
+Click out from the System Properties dalog by accepting.
         1.  *httpd.exe* which is the Apache webserver itself, which is spawned to several child processes while serving as many